 Here is a list of the sports that are great for kids and what your kid can expect to learn from them:

-Football is another sport that children start at a young age.
+Football is a sport that children start at a young age.
 It enhances your ability to throw, catch, kick and run.
-Since there are so many different positions on a football team, there is definitely a position for every child.
+Since there are so many different positions on a football team, there is definitely a position for every child, though it can be a dangerous sport as the competition level increases.

 It's not unexpected for every kid to try baseball or softball at least once when they're young, and it's for good reason.
 Baseball is a team sport and helps build a sense of community, team spirit, strength, and endurance.
 Have your kid try baseball and see if they find a passion for it.
 Baseball is a great way to build friendships and confidence.